Follow Island in the Net on WordPress.com

 14 September, 2019 · Chive Flower · FujiFilm X-T2 · Asahi Pentax SMC Takumar 55mm f/2

-Participating in this challenge has been a bright spot during my recovery, reminding me of my passion for photography despite the challenges.
+Participating in this challenge has been a bright spot during my recovery, reminding me of my passion for photography despite the obstacles.